Skip to main content

 Access the Bioinnovation Zone at UND, a unique platform that fosters entrepreneurial innovation and collaboration.
 Students can create their own biomedical startups or work with established companies in the state of North Dakota to bring their ideas to market.
 UND’s partnerships with local biomedical engineering companies and startups provide students with opportunities to network and gain industry experience, making it easier to transition into professional roles post-graduation.

-Biomedical IoT Devices Certification Online or On Campus
+Biomedical IoT Devices Certification

 • Dive into a tailored, hands-on biomedical engineering education with UND's Innovation Based Learning curriculum.